 If you don’t want to go bold, there are plenty of other options.
 Try a whitewash for a happy middle ground.
 This wood paneling makeover idea adds modern charm to the wood by using paint mixed with water.
 Once you apply the paint, make sure to wipe it off right away to get lighter wood.

 Painting wood panels a darker color can be a showstopper, but be careful not to overdo this tempting makeover idea.
 Grey and grey blues are gorgeous tones to paint the wood paneling.

 If your home has built-in bookcases, try painting the back wall to give the shelf a modern look.
 It can also provide a contrast to the items displayed on the shelves.
 Painting an accent color behind the shelves will guide the eye to similar colors in the room and throughout the house.

-Why You Should Choose To Paint Wood Paneling
+Can You Paint Wood Paneling Without Sanding?

 While painting can be a rewarding makeover idea for wood paneling, it can be tricky.
 The natural texture of real wood and the slickness of faux wood paneling means the right prep work is paramount.
 If you don’t do it correctly, the results could be disappointing, to say the least.

 Any expert will tell you that the most important prep step when painting wood paneling is sanding first.
 “Our professional painters provide our customers with prep work to ensure they apply a perfect coat of paint, no matter the surface,” says Jessica Belman of CertaPro Painters® of Redmond, WA.